-The Group depreciates the property, plant and equipment in accordance with the accounting policies stated in Note 4.2.
+The Group depreciates the property, plant and equipment in accordance with the accounting policy stated in Note 4.2.
 The estimated useful lives reflect the Directors' estimates of the periods that the Group intends to derive future economic benefits from the use of these assets.
 The management reassesses the estimated useful lives at the end of each reporting period.

-(ii) Impairment of trade, bills and other receivables
+(ii) Impairment of trade and other receivables

-The impairment of trade, bills and other receivables are based on assumptions about risk of default and ECL rates.
+The impairment of trade and other receivables are based on assumptions about risk of default and ECL rates.
 The Group adopts judgement in making these assumptions and selecting inputs for computing such impairment loss, broadly based on the available customers' historical data, existing market conditions including forward looking estimates at end of reporting period.

-Where the expectation is different from the original estimate, such difference will impact the carrying amount of trade, bills and other receivables and impairment losses in the periods in which such estimate has been changed.
+Where the expectation is different from the original estimate, such difference will impact the carrying amount of trade and other receivables and impairment losses in the periods in which such estimate has been changed.

-5. CRITICAL ACCOUNTING ESTIMATES AND JUDGEMENTS (CONTINUED)
+5. SIGNIFICANT JUDGEMENTS AND ESTIMATES (CONTINUED)